camptocamp/connector-interfaces/docs/odoo-platform-deployment.md

-# Odoo Platform
+# Odoo Cloud Platform

-Odoo platform is the new platform for deploying Camptocamp Odoo projects.
+Odoo Cloud Platform is the new platform for deploying Camptocamp Odoo projects.

-This platform is managed on [Rancher](https://caas.camptocamp.net/)
+This platform is managed on [Rancher](https://caas.camptocamp.net/).
+There is also a test platform on [Rancher-dev](https://caas-dev.camptocamp.com/), see this [document](./odoo-test-cloud-platform.md).

-So your project should be dockerized and use:
+Your project should be dockerized and use:
  * [Camptocamp Docker base image for Odoo project](https://github.com/camptocamp/docker-odoo-project)
  * [Odoo cloud platform addons](https://github.com/camptocamp/odoo-cloud-platform)